ohio813/WinReg/README.md

 by Giovanni Dicanio

-The Windows Registry C-interface API is very low-level and very hard to use.
+The Windows Registry C-interface API is  _very low-level_ and _hard_ to use.

 I developed some **C++ wrappers** around this low-level Win32 API, to raise the semantic level, using C++ classes like `std::wstring`, `std::vector`, etc. instead of raw C-style buffers and low-level mechanisms.